Thermodynamic Bounds on Symmetry Breaking in Linear and Catalytic Biochemical Systems

 where $\beta \Delta\mu$ is the non-equilibrium driving force provided by ATP hydrolysis.
-The rightmost equality is reached when the thermally activated pathway is so slow that the system is dominated by the non-linear rates, while the leftmost equality is attained when $D_u/D_v \to 0$, i.e. uniform concentration of $v$.
+The rightmost equality is reached when {the system is dominated by the non-linear pathway, while the leftmost equality is attained when $D_u/D_v \to 0$, i.e. uniform concentration of $v$.}

 At this point, we define the pattern contrast (or visibility) as $\mathcal{C}_x = (x_{\rm max} - x_{\rm min})/(x_{\rm max} + x_{\rm min})$, with $x = u, v$ From Eq.~\eqref{RDbounds}, we readily obtain \footnote{Let $\alpha = u_\mathrm{max}/u_\mathrm{min}$, then $\mathcal{C}_u = \frac{\alpha-1}{\alpha+1}=1-\frac{2}{\alpha+1}\leq1-\frac{2}{e^{\beta\Delta\mu}+1}=\tanh(\beta\Delta\mu/2)$}: